valcesch/wind-monitoring-station/README.md

 # Wind-monitoring-station

 ## Description
-Autonomous wind monitoring station based on Arduino MKR GSM 1400.
-All data are pushed on [ThingSpeak](https://thingspeak.com/)
+A fully autonomous wind monitoring station based on the Arduino MKR GSM 1400.
+The data collected by the station are  pushed to channel in [ThingSpeak](https://thingspeak.com/).

 ![installed](pictures/installed_view.png#center)